-In April 2018, the Community Health & Engineering Librarian became a Wellness Partner at Penn.
-Since then, Aman represents the Science Libraries at Wellness Partners & Ambassadors Meetings as well as other wellness-oriented events held at Penn.
+In April 2018, the Community Health & Engineering Librarian was the first Penn Libraries staff member to become a Wellness Partner at Penn.
+Since then, Aman represents the Science & Business Libraries at Wellness Partners & Ambassadors Meetings as well as other wellness-oriented events held at Penn.

 In November 2018, the Biomedical Library became the primary meeting location for the Penn STEM Alliance (PSTEMA), a university-wide group coordinated by the SAS Science Outreach Initiative.
 The Director of Science Libraries, the Associate Director of Science Libraries, and the Community Health & Engineering Librarian are all PSTEMA members.

 In January 2019, the Center for Public Health Initiatives (CPHI) appointed Aman to the role of Associate Fellow, which will strengthen the partnership between CPHI and Penn Libraries.

 As of July 2019, the Community Health & Engineering Librarian is brainstorming ways to support the expansion of Sayre Health Center's literacy program for elementary school-age patients.